openharmony/docs/en/application-dev/ability/fa-formability.md

 ## How to Develop

-### Creating a Form Ability
+### Creating LifecycleForm

-To create a widget in the FA model, you need to implement the lifecycle callback functions of **FormAbility**.
+To create a widget in the FA model, you need to implement the lifecycles of **LifecycleForm**.
 The sample code is as follows:

 1. Import the required modules.